AbbeywoodIrregulars/website/_posts/2016-09-02-september-big-game.markdown

 ![](https://lh5.googleusercontent.com/proxy/qA2ZmV_DlOWOWugX5tKe7S8PEXs5bMuvBAB6UAfHNT96nhYRGLoHuNZYX7XsOM-2ygcPlOCZa38UY6Uv-qTlv26lA6oeNOaBnt2DT0-yKyhO2b_MMuKGCLtAtQ=s0-d)
 Photo courtesy of [David Manley](https://dtbsam.blogspot.co.uk/)

 This Saturday sees our next big game.
-Stephen Etheridge is running a game based on the Turbot Wars (sometime know as the Cod Wars also) of the 1990s.
+Stephen Etheridge is running a game based on the Cod Wars of the 1970s.
 Here is Stephen's description of the game:

 > So September's "happening" will be a 20th century asymmetric naval engagement over three small sea areas.
 As befits such, one side will be heavily outnumbered - but I promise they will have the most fun and have every chance of meeting their victory conditions while their "lumbering" opponent will have everything to lose!
 >